Mel

 In Mel, a scheduled job is called a task.
 A single job may be scheduled in multiple ways, yielding multiple tasks from the same job.

-Mel schedules all tasks in Redis, as a set of task ids sorted by their times of next run.
-For recurring tasks, the next run is scheduled in Redis right after the current run completes.
+Mel schedules all tasks in the chosen storage backend as a set of task ids sorted by their times of next run.
+For recurring tasks, the next run is scheduled right after the current run completes.

-This makes Redis the source of truth for schedules, allowing to easily scale out Mel to multiple instances (called workers), or replace or stop workers without losing schedules.
+This makes the storage backend the source of truth for schedules, allowing to easily scale out Mel to multiple instances (called workers), or replace or stop workers without losing schedules.

 Mel supports bulk scheduling of jobs as a single atomic unit.
 There's also support for sequential scheduling to track a series of jobs and perform some action after they are all complete.